JMakim/cybersecurityUofTCopy/Class-A/13-Cloud-Security/3/Activities/03_Ansible_Playbooks/Unsolved/README.md

 3. Run your Ansible playbook on the new virtual machine.

 4. To test that DVWA is running on the new VM, SSH to the new VM from your Ansible container.

-    - Run `curl localhost/setup.php` to test the connection.
+    - Run: `curl localhost/setup.php` to test the connection.
 If everything is working, you should get back some HTML from the DVWA container.

 ---

-© 2020 Trilogy Education Services, a 2U, Inc. brand.
+© 2023 edX Boot Camps LLC.
+Confidential and Proprietary.
 All Rights Reserved.